memoherreraacosta/ap-labs/labs/lab2.3/README.md

 How to run it?
 ----------
 - Clone or download this current repository
-- Move inside the directory in your terminal and run the following command to compile the .go files and to initialize the time zones
+- Move inside the directory in your terminal and run the following command to compile the C files
 ```
 $ make
 ```